Why We Exist

 A Healthier World Starts with Equitable Access

-When individuals or communities are underserved by existing systems, the negative impacts extend to all – families, nations, and future generations.
-Local and national partners and governments play a critical role in helping to identify and understand the context-specific challenges that impede access.
+Vitamin Angels’ local and national partners and governments play a critical role in helping to identify and understand the context-specific challenges that impede access to healthcare and nutrition support.
 Developing and testing solutions in real-world settings creates the opportunity to learn, adapt, and continuously improve.
-With accurate insights, we can build tools and training that can be tailored to the specific needs of each community or individual and, ultimately, extend health and nutrition services further than ever before.
+With deep insights, we build tools and training that can be tailored to the specific needs and unique contexts to extend health and nutrition services further than ever before.

 Barriers to Nutritional Access in Underserved Communities

-It is important to understand that each of these challenges rarely exists on its own.
-Most often, pregnant women, infants, and young children in underserved communities experience multiple barriers to good nutrition.
-Similarly, these issues are not limited to low- and middle-income countries.
-They impact individuals around the world, including in the U.S.
+Pregnant women, infants, and young children in underserved communities often experience multiple barriers to good nutrition.
+These challenges are not limited to low- and middle-income countries: they impact people around the world, including in the United States.

 Availability of Nutrition Solutions & Care

-A limited supply of resources, such as product or health professionals, may exist within a specific region or timeframe.
+A limited supply of resources, such as nutrition products or health professionals, may exist within a specific region or timeframe.

 Examples could look like: